-Maryland’s Smoke Alarm Law was in affect as of January 1, 2018.
-The requirement for a Smoke Alarm with sealed, tamper-resistant units, incorporation of a silence button and using long-life batteries pertains to battery only smoke alarms.
+Maryland’s Smoke Alarm Law was in effect as of January 1, 2018.
+The requirement for a Smoke Alarm with sealed, tamper-resistant units, incorporation of a silence button and using long-life batteries pertains to battery-only smoke alarms.
 If your smoke alarms are older than ten years, you need to replace them.
 This includes all single and multi-family homes, apartments, townhouses and condos.

 Two-thirds of all home fire deaths nationally occur in homes with either no smoke alarm or no working smoke alarm, most often because they are missing batteries or they have been disconnected.
 By sealing the battery inside the alarm, the unit becomes tamper resistant and will save lives.

 A smoke alarm must meet four requirements under state law:

 - Installed in accordance with the National Fire Alarm Code

 - Listed and labeled by a nationally recognized testing laboratory

 - Able to sense visible or invisible particles of combustion

 - Able to sound an alarm that will warn people in the sleeping area

 Smoke alarms need to be placed on every level of the home and outside the sleeping areas, such as the hallway accessing the bedrooms, say fire officials.
 Each bedroom should also have an alarm to ensure sound sleepers are alerted if smoke enters the room.